 While driving with a non-proportional drive system can be considered more simplistic, it does not provide the user with as much control as a proportional drive system.
 When one of the switches is activated, the wheelchair will only move at the set speed for which that specific switch is programmed to go.
 A non-proportional system might be ideal for a client that does not have the cognitive ability or motor control to grade his movement.
 This type of system can also be used as the first step in teaching a client to drive a power wheelchair because the concepts of "on" and "off" are so concrete.

-Now that we've laid the foundation for understanding drive controls, we will take an in-depth look at proportional drive systems in the next post.
-Historically, joysticks were the only type of proportional drive systems available, but that's not the case anymore.
+Now that we've laid the foundation for understanding drive controls, we will take an in-depth look at both proportional and non-proportional drive systems in the subsequent posts.
+Historically, joysticks were the only type of proportional drive systems available and switches were only available as non-proportional options, but that's not the case anymore.
 Stay tuned!

 Thank you for reading our blog!
 We love hearing from you, so please do not hesitate to reach out to us.
 We encourage you to leave a comment below.